Military history of the Tang dynasty: Annan (858–861)

 In 860, Wang Shi was recalled to deal with a rebellion elsewhere.
-The new jiedushi, Li Hu, arrived at Đại La and executed Đỗ Tồn Thành's son, Đỗ Thủ Trừng, who according to Chinese sources was involved in the mutiny years earlier, probably due to the death of his father at the hands of Li Zhuo four years earlier.
+The new jiedushi, Li Hu, arrived at Songping and executed Đỗ Tồn Thành's son, Đỗ Thủ Trừng, who according to Chinese sources was involved in the mutiny years earlier, probably due to the death of his father at the hands of Li Zhuo four years earlier.
 This alienated many of the powerful local clans of Annan.
-Anti-Tang Viets allied with highland people, who appealed to Nanzhao for help, and as a result invaded the area in 860, briefly taking Đại La before being driven out by a Tang army the next year.
+Anti-Tang Viets allied with highland people, who appealed to Nanzhao for help, and as a result invaded the area in 860, briefly taking Songping before being driven out by a Tang army the next year.
 Prior to Li Hu's arrival, Nanzhao had already seized Bozhou.
 When Li Hu led an army to retake Bozhou, the Đỗ family gathered 30,000 men, including contingents from Nanzhao to attack the Tang.
 When Li Hu returned, he learned the Viet rebels and Nanzhao had taken control of Annan.
-On 17 January 861, Đại La fell to the rebels and Hu fled to Yongzhou.
-In summer 861, Li Hu retook Đại La on 21 July but Nanzhao forces moved around and seized Yongzhou.
-Hu was banished to Hainan island and was replaced by Wang Kuan.
+On 17 January 861, Songping fell to the rebels and Li Hu fled to Yongzhou.
+In 861, Li Hu retook Songping on 21 July but Nanzhao forces moved around and seized Yongzhou.
+Li Hu was banished to Hainan island and was replaced by Wang Kuan.
 Wang Kuan and the Tang court sought local cooperation by recognizing the power of the Đỗ family, granting a posthumous title to Đỗ Tồn Thành along with an apology for the deaths of him and his son and an admission that Li Hu had exceeded his authority.